what does notarized what does notarized

 Legal Significance

 Notarization lends legal weight to documents.
-A notary public verifies the identities of parties involved, ensuring their willingness and capacity to sign.
+A notary public verifies the identities of the parties involved, ensuring their willingness and capacity to sign.
 By witnessing signatures and affixing a notarial seal, the notary provides an additional layer of validation.
 This process authenticates documents such as contracts, deeds, and powers of attorney, ensuring they are legally binding and enforceable.
 Courts and legal institutions often require notarized documents to prevent disputes and ensure compliance with legal standards.

 Avoiding Fraud